 - Obtain a surety bond in the amount of $25,000 executed by a surety company duly authorized to transact business in Florida.

-- Obtain errors and omission (E&O) insurance policy in the minimum amount of $25,000 from an insurer authorized to transact business in Florida.
+- Obtain an errors and omission (E&O) insurance policy in the minimum amount of $25,000 from an insurer authorized to transact business in Florida.

 - Review the applicable statutes and rules.